 Learn about the Burgundy canals and locks

-The canal is a man-made waterway comprising locks and irrigated rivers.
+The Burgundy Canal is a man-made waterway comprising locks and irrigated rivers.
 The canal's purpose is to allow cargo barges to navigate from the Atlantic Ocean to the Mediterranean Sea via the river Yonne and the Seine to the rivers Saône and Rhône.
-The canal was built to climb in altitude and pass across the hills and watershed of central Burgundy.
+The canal was built to climb in altitude and pass across the hills and watershed of central Burgundy in the county of "Auxois".

 The canal was built to climb in altitude and pass through the hills of central Burgundy which create a natural watershed that is the division of the "Partage des trois mers" (The separation of the "three seas").
 The geographical feature is located beside the village of Meilly-sur-Rouvres a few miles from the tunnel & Pouilly en Auxois.

-As you can see in the above map, the watershed dictates the flow of water into three different basins of water flow, the Loire, the Seine and the Rhône which in turn flow into the Atlantic Ocean, the English Channel and the Mediterranean Sea.
+As you can see in the above map, the watershed dictates the flow of water into three different water basins, the Loire, the Seine and the Rhône which in turn flow into the Atlantic Ocean, the English Channel and the Mediterranean Sea.

 The canal locks